 2.3.1 Positions Subject to the Pleasure of the President

-The Chief of Staff or his/her designee will coordinate the appointment process by ensuring that appropriate University policy and procedure has been met.
+The Executive Vice President and Chief of Staff or his/her designee will coordinate the appointment process by ensuring that appropriate University policy and procedure has been met.

 2.3.2 Positions covered by the AAUP Agreement and Comparable Classifications

-Appointment of all persons covered by the AAUP Agreement or comparable classification shall be made by the Provost and Senior Vice President for Academic Affairs or his/her designee.
+Appointment of all persons covered by the AAUP Agreement or comparable classification shall be made by the Provost or his/her designee.
 The Provost will coordinate the appointment process by ensuring that all appropriate University policies and procedures have been met.
 Appointments must be made by letter of offer which shall be signed by the Provost or his/her designee.
 The Provost is vested with sole authority to make formal employment commitments to persons in this category, except for those classifications sub-delegated in University Policy 2001-2.